 Figure 6.
 Results of a global sensitivity (FAST) analysis on three key outcome measures with regards the proportion of the vulnerable population that become infected (Iv): 1) the height of the second peak of Iv; 2) whether the second peak of Iv is higher than the first peak and 3) cumulative Iv one year after the start of the lockdown.
 The bars show the partial variance of the individual model parameters.
 Higher bars indicate greater sensitivity of the model to that parameter.
 See Supplementary Methods for details of the sensitivity analysis and parameter ranges used.

+A) Description of explored β value “blocks” for the sensitivity analysis. β1, β2, β3 and β4 were broken down further to more rigorously assess the sensitivity of the system to these values.
+Lettering denotes the explored β in the FAST analysis.

+B) Sensitivity of the model outcome measures to the β’s specified in A).

+C) Sensitivity of the model outcome measures to β1, β2, β3 and β4.